emenmousavi/Network-Traffic-Analysis-Project/README.md

 Network Traffic Analysis and Anomaly Detection

 ## Introduction
-This project analyzes network traffic data captured via Wireshark on October 9th, 2023.
-The dataset includes network traffic from a one-hour period, featuring source/destination IPs, protocols, and packet lengths.
-This dataset is valuable for understanding typical and unusual network patterns, which is crucial for identifying anomalies and enhancing network security.
+This project focuses on the analysis and identification of anomalies in network traffic data collected with Wireshark.
+The goal is to identify network communication patterns and detect any anomalies or suspicious activities.
+The data represents network activity during a one-hour period, including source and destination IP addresses, protocols, and packet sizes.
+Using visualization techniques, this study delves into traffic patterns and highlights areas that may require extra monitoring.

 You can access the dataset for this project from [Kaggle Network Traffic Dataset](https://www.kaggle.com/datasets/ravikumargattu/network-traffic-dataset).

 ## Technical Overview

-This project was developed using **Python** with **Pandas** for data manipulation and **Matplotlib** for visualizations.
-The code processes network traffic data, handling missing values and visualizing protocol distributions, packet lengths, and source IPs. **Pandas** was used for data cleaning and organization, while **Matplotlib** created the necessary plots to analyze traffic patterns and potential anomalies over time.
+This project was created using **Python**, **Pandas** for data manipulation, and **Matplotlib** for visualization.
+The code processes network traffic statistics, managing missing values and displaying protocol distributions, packet lengths, and source IP addresses. **Pandas** was used to clean and organize the data, while **Matplotlib** generated the charts required to examine traffic patterns and probable anomalies over time.

+## GOALS
+- Analyze the network traffic data and identify common traffic patterns.
+- Visualize traffic behavior through protocol distributions, packet lengths, and source/destination IP addresses.
+- Apply anomaly detection techniques to highlight potential irregularities or security concerns in the traffic flow.

 ## Methodology
 The data was cleaned, and missing values were handled.
 Visualizations were created for: